 In violation of UN Security Council resolutions, North Korea continues overt nuclear enrichment and long-range missile development efforts.
-Although the scale of North Korea’s uranium enrichment program remains uncertain, U.S. intelligence agencies estimate that it has enough plutonium to produce at least six nuclear weapons, and possibly up to sixty.
+Although the scale of North Korea’s uranium enrichment program remains uncertain, U.S. intelligence agencies estimate [PDF] that it has enough plutonium to produce at least six nuclear weapons, and possibly up to sixty.
 Decades of negotiations have so far failed to curb North Korea’s nuclear weapons program; see CFR’s timeline for a detailed history of the talks.

 In September 2017, North Korea conducted its sixth nuclear weapons test, its most powerful test to date.
-As with previous tests in 2016, it again claimed to have developed a hydrogen, or thermonuclear, bomb, which would represent further advancements in the nuclear program and the ability to build more powerful, higher-yield nuclear weapons.
-Since February 2017, North Korea has conducted sixteen missile tests with a total of twenty-three missiles, including a missile that it says can carry a nuclear warhead.
-Four of the missiles failed.
-In early July 2017, the country conducted its first successful test of an intercontinental ballistic missile (ICBM).
-Three weeks later, it tested another ICBM that experts believe could reach the continental United States.
-In August 2017, U.S. intelligence agencies determined that North Korea can miniaturize its nuclear weapons to fit inside a missile, which North Korea had already claimed it could do in March 2016.
-In November 2017, North Korea conducted the first test of a previously unseen missile, reportedly its largest ICBM yet, the Hwasong-15.
+It also claimed to have developed a hydrogen, or thermonuclear, bomb, which would represent further advancements in the nuclear program and the ability to build more powerful, higher-yield nuclear weapons.
+In the same year, the country conducted its first successful test of an intercontinental ballistic missile (ICBM), and U.S. intelligence agencies determined that North Korea could miniaturize its nuclear weapons to fit inside a missile.
 However, North Korea has not yet demonstrated that its nuclear warheads can withstand reentry into Earth’s atmosphere.

 North Korea is a nuclear power with a complex relationship with China, and preventing both an interstate Korean war and a North Korean internal collapse are critical U.S. national security interests.
 Along with continued weapons and missile tests, small-scale military and cyber provocations by North Korea pose significant risks as each incident carries with it the potential for further and potentially uncontrollable escalation.
 Outright threats from North Korean Supreme Leader Kim Jong-un are also cause for concern, as he claims that North Korean weapons can now reach U.S. territories and even the U.S. mainland.